weblyzard/inscriptis/README.md

 the latter one containing the reference text output for the given html file.

 ### Text convertion output comparison and speed benchmarking
 inscriptis offers a small benchmarking script that can compare different HTML to txt convertion approaches.
-The script will run the different approaches on a list of URLs, ```url_list.txt```, and save the text output into a time stampped folder in ```benchmarking/benchmarking_results``` for manual comparison.
+The script will run the different approaches on a list of URLs, ```url_list.txt```, and save the text output into a time stamped folder in ```benchmarking/benchmarking_results``` for manual comparison.
-Additionally the processing speed of every approach per URL is measured and saved in a text file called ```speed_comparisons.txt``` in the respective time stampped folder.
+Additionally the processing speed of every approach per URL is measured and saved in a text file called ```speed_comparisons.txt``` in the respective time stamped folder.

 To run the benchmarking script execute ```run_benchmarking.py``` from within the folder ```benchmarking```.
 In ```def pipeline()``` set the which HTML -> Text algorithms to be executed by modifying
 ```python
 run_lynx = True
 run_justext = True